Real-time On and Off Road GPS Tracking: Conclusion and Future Work

 \section{Conclusion and Future Work}

-The results demonstrate that the PL model is effective in this setting, and that it can perform well relative to a standard filter based on the exact data generating process for an actual city graph.
-The simulations were designed to approximate the behaviour of real data that were collected in Cebu and DC.
-Also, in real use cases, the PL filter's MAP results were overall accurate at inferring traveled segments and on/off states containing a mix of walking and biking in the DC area (not shown).
+The results demonstrate that the PL model is effective in this setting, and that it can perform well relative to a standard bootstrap filter based on the exact data generating process for an actual city graph.
+The simulations were designed to approximate the observed on and off road behaviour of real data collected in Cebu and DC, and the estimation was sufficient for those settings.
+Generally, outside of the present paper's simulations and in real use cases, the PL filter's MAP results were observed to be overall accurate at inferring traveled segments and on/off states containing a mix of walking and biking in the DC area.
+In summary, alongside the know benefits of MKF filtering in a tracking scenario, we can add the ability to infer traveled paths and off-road behaviour in real-time.

-Immediate future work will demonstrate the learning aspects, through covariance estimation and removing the restrictions on $\pi_{r}^{(j,k)}, \pi_{g}^{(j,k)}$, as well as test the limits of accuracy in varied acceleration settings.
-Comparisons with other sophisticated or specialized models may be of greater use in determining a comparative advantage to this design, so this line of research will be pursued.
+Future work could involve demonstrating and studying more of the learning aspects, like covariance estimation, by using more interesting edge transition models, as well as testing the limits of accuracy in varied acceleration settings.
+Comparisons with other sophisticated or specialized models may be of use in determining comparative advantages in certain scenarios, too.
+Otherwise, one clear line of investigation involves an analysis of the resulting smoothed paths, since many applications of such a model require accurate edge-to-edge estimation, or even the elucidation of off-road trajectories.

-The model is being put to use in our work at OpenPlans.org, and is available as an open-soure project at \url{https://github.com/openplans/open-tracking-tools}.
+The model is available as an open-source project at \url{https://github.com/brandonwillard/open-tracking-tools}.
 The results in this paper were all produced with the aforementioned code, which is setup to filter custom csv data and produce simulations for any city using OpenTripPlanner graphs (\url{opentripplanner.org}) built with OpenStreetMap (\url{www.openstreetmap.org}) data.
-There is also a web-based GUI built into the library that allows for inspection of the filter and simulation results.